cynic123/Library-Management/README.md

 ## Error Handling
 - Returns 404 with error reason if a book/borrower is not found.
 - Returns 400 for validation errors or bad requests.
+- Modification is open for handling any specific 5xx business errors.

 **Example**:
 ```json